gtri-2019/final/README.md

-# final
+# Final
-the complete, final project
+STEM @ GTRI 2019 Internship Program
+A Slice of Nutrition Pie

+This is the finalized total project code for a nutrition information tracking app.

+Icons made by www.freepik.com from www.flaticon.com